pulumi/docs/content/docs/intro/concepts/programming-model.md

 }
 ```

-These are printed after you do a `pulumi up` and they are easy to access from the CLI's `pulumi stack output` command.
+The exported values are printed after you do a `pulumi up` and they are easy to access from the CLI's `pulumi stack output` command.
 To learn more, see [stack outputs](#stack-outputs) below.

 ## Pulumi SDK {#pulumipulumi}

-The Pulumi SDK defines Pulumi's most fundamental types and functions:
+The Pulumi SDK library defines Pulumi's most fundamental types and functions:

 {{< langchoose csharp >}}